Ethical Meeting Standards

 Consent to Use Photographic & Video Images

-Registration and attendance at or participation in MEA and Energetic Women meetings, events, and other activities constitutes an agreement by the registrant to MEA, Energetic Women, and paid speakers that grants the use and distribution (both now and in the future) of the registrant or attendee’s image or voice in photographs, videos, electronic reproductions, and audio of such events and activities for promotional purposes.
+Registration and attendance at or participation in MEA and Energetic Women meetings, events, and other activities constitutes an agreement by the registrant to MEA, Energetic Women, and paid speakers the use and distribution (both now and in the future) of the registrant or attendee’s image or voice in photographs, videos, electronic reproductions, and audio of such events and activities for promotional purposes.

 The policy of MEA is to provide a meeting environment free from sexual harassment.
 No member or staff employee should be subjected to unsolicited or unwelcome sexual overtures or conduct, either physical or verbal.
 This also means not engaging in conduct of a sexual nature, either physical or verbal, which is unwelcome, intimidating, or hostile.